YayaBioinfo/Soil-Microbiome-Analysis/Data Analysis.md

-Pipeline for **microbiome analysis whith phyloseq**, including data import from QIIME2, tree import, rarefaction curves with iNEXT, and chloroplast filtering.
+Pipeline for **microbiome analysis with phyloseq**, including data import from QIIME2, tree import, rarefaction curves with iNEXT, and chloroplast filtering.

 ---